School Life

 As amazing as it sounds, corporal punishment is still legal in over 20 states.
 Fortunately private schools banned the practice many decades ago.

-Do you realize that there still are nineteen states in which corporal punishment of students is still allowed?
+Do you realize that there are still nineteen states in which corporal punishment of students is still allowed?
 Merriam-Webster defines corporal punishment as "punishment that involves hitting someone: physical punishment."
-Yes, it is legal to discipline students by hitting them in states in the South, the Southwest, and Midwest including Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas, and Wyoming.
-It is legal to paddle students with a wooden paddle, While it was much worse ten or twenty years ago, it is appalling that in the 21st century the richest nation in the world still has nineteen states which permit a child to be spanked by an adult in a classroom.
+Yes, it is legal to discipline students by hitting them in states in the South, the Southwest, and Midwest, including Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas, and Wyoming.
+It is legal to paddle students with a wooden paddle; while it was much worse ten or twenty years ago, it is appalling that in the 21st century, the wealthiest nation in the world still has nineteen states that permit a child to be spanked by an adult in a classroom.
 Corporal punishment has no place in schools.

-Fortunately, I know of no boarding school anywhere in North America which permits hitting students.
+Fortunately, I know no boarding school anywhere in North America permits hitting students.
 Period.
-Technically, the only states where corporate punishment is forbidden in private schools are New Jersey and Iowa.
+Technically, New Jersey and Iowa are the only states where corporate punishment is forbidden in private schools.
 But our boarding schools, indeed our private schools as a whole, are enlightened exemplars of all that is good in education.
 Our private school Codes of Discipline and Conduct do not allow any form of physical abuse.
 For all kinds of good reasons.
-But most importantly our boarding schools understand what is required to create a better world, a world where children can mature into productive adults fully capable and confident of achieving whatever their dreams are.
-Corporal
+Most importantly, our boarding schools understand what is required to create a better world.
+In this world, children can mature into productive adults who are competent and confident in achieving whatever their dreams are.
+Corporal punishment is not part of

 . . .read more